 Corporate Social Responsibility (CSR) at BioNTech

-We are a next generation immunotherapy company pioneering novel therapies for cancer and other serious diseases.
-Our aim and the core of our business model is to provide novel therapies to as many patients as possible and thus, help to improve their lives.
+BioNTech is a next-generation immunotherapy company pioneering novel therapies for cancer, infectious and other serious diseases.
+Our COVID- 19 vaccine is an important milestone.
+The aim of the Company and its core business model is to provide these novel therapies to patients worldwide and thus, help to improve their lives.

 Our core values form the basis of everything we do: we are innovative, passionate and united.
 Throughout our work we are committed to being transparent, acting with integrity, protecting the environment and respecting human rights.
 These values form the unchanging basis of our work and, above all, our very own expectations of ourselves.

 We have signed the United Nations Global Compact and support the Sustainable Development Goals (SDGs).
-In particular, our work contributes to the third SDG Healthcare – the promotion of good health and well-being for all people at all ages.
-We complement this commitment in our core business with good corporate governance, the exercise of social and societal responsibility and the reduction of harmful effects on the climate and environment.
+In particular, our work contributes to the third SDG 3 – the promotion of good health and well-being for all people at all ages.

 Group-wide management of Corporate Social Responsibility

-Ultimate responsibility for all CSR topics rests with the entire Management Board, which is supported strategically by the CSR Steering Board and operationally by the CSR team.
+As a biotech company with research and – since the end of 2020 – commercial manufacturing, we bear responsibility not only for our business, but also for the way our business is conducted.
+Ultimate responsibility for all CSR topics rests with the entire Management Board, which is supported strategically by the CSR Steering Board and operationally by the CSR Team.

-By the end of 2019, BioNTech had 1,310 employees from 61 nations.
+By the end of 2020, BioNTech had 2,407 employees from over 60 nations.
 And we continue to grow.
 As a biotechnology company, we are in intense competition for employees.
 After all, they form the basis of our corporate success.
-In this field of activity, the "Pioneer Pipeline" (recruitment of talent and efficient succession planning) is particular material and central to our success.

 We are convinced that BioNTech has a responsibility as a corporate citizen.
-We will meet this responsibility with our corporate citizenship concept.
+We meet this responsibility with our corporate citizenship concept.
 The material topic "Caring for Patients" will be addressed and developed within this framework.
-In pursuing our Corporate Citizenship projects, we will focus on our business areas in order to develop and promote the skills of our employees, e.g. in the area of corporate volunteering, in a targeted and effective manner.
+In close cooperation with our business areas, we aim to use and promote the skills of our employees in a targeted and effective way through corporate volunteering activities.
 We attribute great importance to shaping our social commitment in a sustainable manner and in line with our corporate values.